Spin-Flavor Precession Phase Effects in Supernova: Evolution and Decoherence

 \section{Evolution and Decoherence}

-In this paper, we present two kinds of results.
-First, we present the survival probabilities of electron antineutrinos.
-This serves to illustrate the appearance of SFP phase effect and its relative importance under different settings.
-We work with electron antineutrinos because they are relatively easy to detect at water Cherenkov detectors, and because they undergo SFP resonance in NH.
-To find their survival probabilities, we start by taking the initial density operator as
+In what follows, we first consider electron antineutrino survival probabilities.
+This serves to illustrate the appearance of SFP phase effect and discuss its relative importance under different settings.
+We work with electron antineutrinos because they undergo SFP resonance in NH.
+To do this, we start with a pure ensemble of electron antineutrinos represented by the initial density operator

-and then calculate the corresponding density operator $\hat\rho(E_\nu,r)$ at $r$.
-The survival probability is then given by its diagonal matrix element
+and then calculate its evolution.
+If the density operator evolves into $\hat\rho(E_\nu,r)$ at $r$, then the survival probability is given by

-Here we temporarily reintroduce the neutrino energy $E_\nu$ into our notation to emphasize the energy dependence of the survival probability.
-We find $\hat\rho(E_\nu,r)$ and the corresponding survival probability numerically by solving the evolution equation given in Eq. (\ref{eqn:EoM}).
-We also calculate them analytically by using the decoupling approximation and the Landau-Zener jumping probabilities.
+We calculate this both numerically by solving the evolution equation given in Eq. (\ref{eqn:EoM}), and analytically by using the decoupling approximation together with the Landau-Zener jumping probabilities.
+Note that here we temporarily reintroduce the neutrino energy $E_\nu$ into our notation to emphasize the energy dependence of the survival probability.

-Second, we consider the mixed ensemble of neutrinos as appropriate for the cooling period of the proto-neutron star.
-For this, we take the initial density operator to be diagonal in the flavor basis, i.e., in the form
+After that, we consider a mixed ensemble of neutrinos as appropriate for the cooling period of the proto-neutron star.
+In this case, the initial density operator is in the diagonal form